Website Terms & Conditions and General Terms & Conditions

 We have to ensure that how we work with children keeps them safe and doesn’t place them at risk.
 We meet these obligations by creating and implementing safeguards, for both the children and staff.

 Zippos Circus uses the NSPCC Children England documentation to create an assessment of the Organisation and to put policies and practices in place.
 This includes staff awareness training.
-This booklet follows the NSPCC Children England (formerly NSPCC Safe Network) standard layout. https://www.nspcc.org.uk/services-and-resources/research.../safe-network-standards/
+This booklet follows the NSPCC Children England (formerly NSPCC Safe Network) standard layout. https://learning.nspcc.org.uk/research-resources/2019/safeguarding-child-protection-standards/

-1 Check it out – what do we have in place, what do we do well, what are the risks?
+1 Check it out – what do we have in place, what do we do well, and what are the risks?
 What is our contact with children?

-Most children attending Zippo do so with parents or carers, to watch a public presentation of a Circus show.
+Most children attending Zippo do so with parents or carers, to watch a public presentation of a circus show.
 We do not sell tickets to unaccompanied children.

-Usually all customers remain in public areas, where they will be observed by door staff, catering staff and other circus staff, including Artistes.
+Usually, all customers remain in public areas, where they will be observed by door staff, catering staff and other circus staff, including artistes.

 There is, therefore, little direct contact with children.
 There are some exceptions: (1) children may go into the circus ring for birthday congratulations during a Show, (2) they may have photographs taken, in the Circus Ring with artistes or Mascots, after the Show.